 Founded in September 2011, SAVE THE FROGS!
-Ghana is West Africa's first nonprofit organization dedicated exclusively to amphibian conservation.
+Ghana is West Africa’s first nonprofit organization dedicated exclusively to amphibian conservation, and is the first international branch of USA-based nonprofit SAVE THE FROGS!.
 The mission of SAVE THE FROGS!
-Ghana is to protect Ghana's amphibian populations and to promote a society that respects and appreciates nature and wildlife.
+Ghana is to protect Ghana’s amphibian populations and to promote a society that respects and appreciates nature and wildlife.

 Africa is fraught with both social and environmental problems, and Ghana is an excellent location from which to initiate SAVE THE FROGS! programs that we plan to spread far and wide across the African continent.
 Over 80% of Ghana’s original rainforests have been cleared and a third of the country’s amphibians are under threat.